surpiya19/IDS706_DE_Template/README.md

 ### `say_hello`

 **Purpose:**
-Provides a friendly greeting to students in the IDS class.
+Provides a greeting to students in the IDS class.

 **Usage:**
 ```python